Prethermalization in Fermi-Pasta-Ulam-Tsingou chains: Numerical experiments

-The approach from an out-of-equilibrium initial state towards a thermal one is most clearly seen in tracking the spectral entropy as a function of time, shown in the insets: The moment it touches the red line, which represents its equilibrium value \eqref{eq:equilibrium_eta}, is where we consider equipartition to have been achieved.
+The approach from an out-of-equilibrium initial state towards a thermal one is most clearly seen in tracking the spectral entropy as a function of time, shown in the insets: the moment it touches the red line, which represents its equilibrium value \eqref{eq:equilibrium_eta}, is where we consider equipartition to have been achieved.
 The associated equipartition times are displayed in the main plots as an orange triangle and slowly increase as we move from $Q_1$ up to $Q_9$, with the shortest time corresponding to the random initial condition.
 Evidently, this latter case is less interesting since the equipartition time depends strongly on the initial sampling, but for roots the structures formed by mode energies as they evolve in time show that, indeed, higher-excited roots isolate an increasingly smaller subset of modes in mode space.
 Fig.~\ref{fig:mode_dynamics}(a) also shows a dense subset of modes homogeneously concentrated around the mean, while Fig.~\ref{fig:mode_dynamics}(e) clearly shows that two modes, namely $Q_9$ and $Q_{18}$, remain relatively isolated from the others for much longer times.
 To see this more clearly, in Fig.~\ref{fig:mode_energies_per_site} we take vertical slices of Fig.~\ref{fig:mode_dynamics} at three different fixed times for $Q_1$, $Q_3$ and $Q_9$.
+At $t{=}\tau_\mathrm{eq}/100$ the contents of Sec.~\ref{subsec:graphs} can be clearly visualized, namely the fact that increasing root number traps energy in a smaller subset of modes with higher amplitudes in the short-time regime.
 At $t{=}\tau_\mathrm{eq}$ low frequency modes that are multiples of 3 and 9 can still be seen to have above-average energies for roots $Q_3$ and $Q_9$.
 At $t{=}10\tau_\mathrm{eq}$ this effect has already dissipated for $Q_3$, but the energies of modes $Q_9$ and $Q_{18}$ remain slightly above the mean energy when evolving $Q_9$, as visible in Fig.~\ref{fig:mode_energies_per_site}(c).